EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

   sudo systemctl enable lighthouse-beacon sudo systemctl start lighthouse-beacon

-The Lighthouse client will start to sync the Beacon Chain.
-This can take several hours.
+The Lighthouse client will start to sync the Beacon Chain. **This may take just some minutes as Checkpoint sync is enabled by default.**

 3.- Start de validator